Imagine being in a conference room and hearing those words.

 Imagine my surprise when I left feeling a renewed sense of optimism.
 See, the forum convinced me that chavismo’s internal contradictions are slowly coming to the surface.

 I spoke to other participants.
 One woman said she liked the talk, but she didn’t like the part about education because she didn’t want her kids exposed to a single doctrine.
 Another woman rolled her eyes when I asked her about the seminar, and told me she wouldn’t be there if they hadn’t forced her to go.

 Slowly but surely, chavistas are beginning to resent the manipulation.
 Being taught to forget about comfort and consumption by people who drive around in Hummers is, quite simply, a farce, and people know it.

 The people in the forum were mostly lower-level employees from a particular public office.
-They may or may not be representative, and while most of them do not have much formal education, they can sense the danger in the government’s Marxist rhetoric and values.
+They may or may not be representative of chavismo at large, and while most of them do not have much formal education, they can sense the danger in the government’s Marxist rhetoric and values.

 They see the hypocrisy in being told about the benefits of letting go of material things by a Navy yes-man who enjoys the many perks of his position (and then some) by virtue of having been the skipper who finally moved the Pilín León tanker.
 They see the contradiction in being lectured about the ills of capitalism from people taking bribes for the necessary permits to move ships in and out of Venezuelan ports.

 Venezuelans from every spectrum like to earn money and enjoy spending it, just like everybody else.
 They want to work and build a better future for themselves and their kids, just like everybody else.
 And yes, sometimes they like going out and buying themselves some McNuggets.
 The time will come when the madness of the Revolution will wake them up from their slumber, they will realize their lives are changing for the worse, and that liberty is worth fighting for.